rmaphoh/RETFound_MAE/README.md

 ## RETFound - A foundation model for retinal imaging

-This is the official repo for RETFound, which is based on [MAE](https://github.com/facebookresearch/mae):
+This is the official repo for [RETFound: a foundation model for generalizable disease detection from retinal images](https://www.nature.com/articles/s41586-023-06555-x), which is based on [MAE](https://github.com/facebookresearch/mae):

 Please contact 	**ykzhoua@gmail.com** or **yukun.zhou.19@ucl.ac.uk** if you have questions.